 It was Lu Nan who named this collection of photographs On the Road.
 After I viewed these 60 photographs, I understood his sentiments.
 In most photography of religious subjects, other photographers either shoot church buildings or religious celebrations.
 In fact, Lu Nan has visited more than 100 churches himself.
 Some large ones surprised him.
 For example, in a small village in Shanxi where there were only 2,000 odd parishioners, they themselves raised the funds to build a glazed tile church which combined Chinese and Western architecture.
 It is 65 meters high, 65 meters long, and 24 meters wide—all without a single internal supporting column.
 According to Lu Nan, its construction is a seeming miracle.
 Those very church members provided the brick and tile, and they contributed their labor, all out of devotion.
 What is the power that makes these congregants so lovingly dedicated to this religious cause?
 It is faith.

-2006: Started to photograph Prisons of North Burma which was completed in 2006
+2006: Started to photograph Prisons of North Burma.

 Mother and daughter.
 Xigaze, about 300 kilometers west of Lhasa, in the Himalaya Mountains.
 Tibet.
 2001. © Lu-Nan | Magnum Photos